LIFE EVENTS

 ×

 Dealing with a death can be overwhelming.
-The Human Resources Department will help make the transition easier for you and/or your surviving dependents.
-Here are some steps to take after you and/or your dependents suffer a loss.
+We will help make the transition easier for you or your surviving dependents.
+Here are some steps to take after you or your dependents suffer a loss.

 Learn more or get started by visiting Optum with the access code: eastwest or contacting them at 866-248-4096 (available 24/7)

 Dealing with a death can be overwhelming.
-The Human Resources Department will help make the transition easier for you and/or your surviving dependents.
-Here are some steps to take after you and/or your dependents suffer a loss.
+We will help make the transition easier for you or your surviving dependents.
+Here are some steps to take after you or your dependents suffer a loss.

 Learn more or get started by visiting Optum with the access code: eastwest or contacting them at 866-248-4096 (available 24/7)